-Review the Rules for Bending to confirm you are bending the nail under proper conditions.Wait until you have mastered the Red Nail or Gold Nail, so that when you attempt to bend the nail in front of your referee, all will go smoothly.
+Review the Rules for Bending to confirm you are bending the Red/Gold Nail according to the rules.Wait until you have mastered the Red Nail or Gold Nail, so that when you attempt to bend the nail under official conditions, all will go smoothly.

 Rules for Bending a Red Nail or a Gold Nail

-Bending nails is a fun and effective way to strengthen your grip and demonstrate your wrist, hand, and upper body strength.
+Bending nails is a fun, effective way to increase and demonstrate your wrist, hand, and upper body strength.
 Please use caution when bending nails, and always train with safety and good sense first and foremost in mind; your hand health should always be your primary consideration.

-- You are bending an authentic IronMind Red Nail™ or Gold Nail™ that has not been modified in any way.
+- Only an authentic IronMind Red Nail™ or Gold Nail™ can be used and it cannot have been modified in any way.

-- Ordinary chalk (magnesium carbonate) may be used on the bender's hands, but nothing else is permitted (tacky, for example, is specifically disallowed).
+- Ordinary chalk (magnesium carbonate) may be used on the bender's hands and also on the pads, but nothing else is permitted (liquid chalk, rosin, etc. are specifically disallowed).